Kimberly Marten: Books and major publications

 Marten's next book, Enforcing the Peace: Learning from the Imperial Past, stepped away from Russia.
 It argues that UN Security Council authorized peace enforcement operations led by Western countries (in Haiti, Bosnia, Kosovo, and East Timor) bore a remarkable resemblance to the colonial activities of Great Britain, France, and the United States at the turn of the twentieth century.
 At a time when it was fashionable to say that militaries can't do peacekeeping, she demonstrated that well designed military missions could restore peace to insecure regions and even do policing well; success depended on how they were trained and how missions were prioritized.
 In a related article she argued that ensuring stability in the target state was necessary before political reforms could be cemented.

 Her most recent book, Warlords: Strong-Arm Brokers in Weak States (Cornell University Press, 2012, in the Cornell Studies on Security Affairs series), showed why and how “warlords” (armed local power brokers) undermine state sovereignty rather than being state-builders, and explained how states that need to cooperate with warlords (for example, on peace operations) should proceed.
 The book examines warlordism in the tribal areas of Pakistan, post-Soviet Georgia and Chechnya, and in Iraq during the U.S. intervention.

 This project led to a number of spin-off pieces.
 In an article in International Security she compares modern warlords in Somalia and Afghanistan to feudal lords in medieval Europe.
 In a later book chapter she debunks the “stationary bandit” myth, arguing that legal norms always limited and shaped European state-building in a way far different from modern warlordism.
 In an article in International Peacekeeping Marten details how Israeli and U.S. support for Palestinian Authority security forces has unintentionally entrenched corrupt warlordism there, and in another book chapter she describes a similar situation that limited the effectiveness of the Afghan Local Police.
 She has also written about warlordism and militias in Ukraine, analyzing their dangers with co-author Olga Oliker.
+Her latest research project focuses on Russia's Wagner Group, of which she has become one of the leading US experts.